ramun9533/ramun9533/README.md

   </header>
   <section>
- <p> I am an industrial electronics engineer, passionate about making code for home automation and other applications such as GUI (Graphical user interface), based on Arduino, Raspberry pi and other microcontroller platforms.
-Creating technology to uplift people and build a more independent community.
-Some technologies I enjoy working with include interfaces for Arduino, C ++, Processing, HTML, CSS, and Java, all based on Linux (Fedora, currently).
+ <p> I am an industrial electronics engineer.
+Smart Industry 4.0 is a new industrial revolution that is transforming the way goods and services are produced around the world.
+It is characterized by the incorporation of advanced digital technologies, such as the Internet of Things (IoT), artificial intelligence, machine learning, robotics and cybersecurity, in production processes.
+This is why my areas d work are so many, smart industri requires it.
   I like to share my knowledge and help with projects.
  </p>
  <h3>My Skills</h3>
 <h4>  </h4>